brainworxx/kreXX-TYPO3-Extension/Documentation/TipsTricks/AjaxCli/Index.rst

 Ajax
 ^^^^
-Includekrexx tries to detect Ajax calls.
+kreXX tries to detect Ajax calls.
 When using the standard settings, kreXX will be disabled.
-The reason for this is
-simple: The output of the analysis will most certainly destroy the JSON or XML that should be send to the browser, causing a JS error.
+The reason for this is simple: The output of the analysis will most certainly destroy the JSON or XML that should be send to the browser, causing a JS error.

 But there are cases when you send already generated HTML code, instead. kreXX will (most likely) not destroy this one.